rustsec/advisory-db/README.md

 against Rust crates published via https://crates.io

 Advisory metadata is stored in [TOML] format (see below).
-The following tools consume the data and can be used for auditing and reporing (send PRs to add yours):
+The following tools consume the data and can be used for auditing and reporting (send PRs to add yours):

 * [cargo-audit]: Audit `Cargo.lock` files for crates with security vulnerabilities